 Zed also sets up a romantic vein in the show between her and Constantine, one that couldn’t have been accomplished with Liv’s character as it was pretty clear in the pilot that he would’ve been more of a teacher to her.

 Any great hero, or in Johnny boy’s case any protagonist, needs an archenemy.
 Michael James Shaw did a phenomenal job at portraying Johnny boy’s constant buddy who would stab him in the back the first chance he got, Papa Midnite.
 The two characters in the comics have a very strong love-hate relationship, as they’re constantly trying to get ahead of the other, but when it comes down to it and they need the other’s help, they do it… for a price.

 Shaw’s Papa was another diamond in the series.
 And despite being in only a few episodes, his character shined every time he was on-screen.
-He and Ryan played off of one another quite beautifully, and sold the two characters’ chemistry well.
+He and Matt played off of one another quite beautifully, and sold the two characters’ chemistry well.

 Another character that showed up, and got me instantly hyped, was none other than Jim Corrigan (portrayed by Emmett Scanlan.)
 The character is an extremely important one, because he’d eventually become the host for the one-and-only Spectre.
 We were introduced to him in episode-5, “Danse Vaudou,”

 In New Orleans, Constantine’s unusual knowledge of a string of crimes gets him into trouble with Detective Jim Corrigan (guest star Emmett Scanlan).
 He must form an unholy alliance with Papa Midnite when a voodoo ritual to help people communicate with their dead loved ones takes a deadly turn.